-The introduction of the Digital Sales Tax (DST) means that all merchants on the Reseller model (outside and from India and Kenya), selling to Indian/Kenyan customers, must pay an extra 2% (India) and 1,5% (Kanya) per transaction when selling digital goods.
-Thus, 2Checkout adds an extra layer of compliance for the Indian and Kenyan eCommerce markets.
+The introduction of the Digital Sales Tax (DST) means that all merchants on the Reseller model (outside and from India, Kenya, and Vietnam), selling to Indian/Kenyan/Vietnamese customers, must pay an extra 2% (India), 1,5% (Kanya) and 5% (Vietnam) per transaction when selling digital goods.
+Thus, 2Checkout adds an extra layer of compliance for the Indian, Kenyan, and Vietnamese eCommerce markets.

 The addition of the new tax will ensure that the merchants on the Reseller model don’t have to worry about the DST that must be paid to the local fiscal entities by all eCommerce businesses.

 DST Geographical Coverage

 Currently, DST is applied to the following countries:

 |Kenya||1,5%||February 9th, 2022|

 The Digital Sales Tax in India applies to:

 - Companies with annual revenues in India of over 2M Rupee (USD $27,000)